Dice notation: Standard notation

 For example, if a game calls for a roll of d4 or 1d4, it means "roll one 4-sided die."

-If the final number is omitted, it is typically assumed to be a six, but in some contexts, other defaults are used.
+If the final number is omitted, it is typically assumed to be a d6, but in some contexts, other defaults are used.

 3d6 would mean "roll three six-sided dice."
-Commonly, these dice are added together, but some systems could direct the player use them in some other way, such as choosing the best die rolled.
+Commonly, these dice are added together, but some systems direct the choice of the best result rolled, or some other action.